Logo preload

 Exacerbating the problem, however, is that the industry has often lost sight of the humans at the frontlines of construction safety — the workers themselves.
 Occupying less visible roles in a project’s scope, workers rarely have the tools to actively manage their own safety, even though they are optimally positioned to quickly identify safety hazards cropping up in any job site.

 Construction workers need a louder voice in keeping themselves safe.
 Empowering them to be the eyes and ears of a robust safety program requires self-regulation, self-inspection, and an open communication channel to report and remediate safety issues.
-Leading digital field inspection platforms are designed to do exactly this — enhance self-regulation and self-inspection by combining easy cloud access, quick and reliable data collection, and the open circulation of critical safety information in real time.
+Leading digital field data inspection platforms are designed to do exactly this — enhance self-regulation and self-inspection by combining easy cloud access, quick and reliable data collection, and the open circulation of critical safety information in real time.

 Here are three ways that digital field inspection platforms give workers a clear and loud voice in their own safety management, forming the backbone of a comprehensive and company-wide safety culture in which everyone is an active participant.